jsla/lunch.js/CONTRIBUTING.md

 ### Sounds great!
 Where do I start
 If your area doesn't have an event or champion go ahead and create a ticket!
 To be able to apply labels you'll need to be added as a contributor to the repo.
-Simply mention @ashwell or another js.la organizer in your new ticket to be added as a contributor.
+Simply mention @ashwell, @davidguttman, @seanwestfall or another js.la organizer in your new ticket to be added as a contributor.